sounkou-bioinfo/RBCFLib/inst/bin/README.md

 ### 2. BCFToolsCli

-`BCFToolsCli` provides the same functionality as `RBcftools` but uses PascalCase command names for a more R-like style.
+`BCFToolsCli` provides the same functionality as `RBcftools` but uses PascalCase command names.
 The commands work exactly the same way, but are capitalized.

 Usage:
 ```